ST 314 - Course Intro

 • A portion of each class will be spent reviewing concepts from the readings and pre-lecture materials, as well as going over examples when applicable.

-• On Thursdays, at the end of class you will complete and submit a Concept Quiz (more on the next slide).
+• On Tuesdays, at the end of class you will complete and submit a Concept Quiz (more on the next slide).

 • All lectures will be recorded and posted to Canvas.
 There is no option for remote attendance in this class.